Steve Taylor: 1980s

 Taylor followed that release with On the Fritz, produced by Foreigner's Ian McDonald.
 Fritz was Taylor's first album to use all studio musicians instead of his usual backing group.
 Some of the musicians who played on this album were George Small, Tony DaVilio, Hugh McCracken, Carmine Rojas, Larry Fast and Allen Childs.
 Fritz, keeping with Taylor tradition, took aim once again at religious leaders, such as Bill Gothard ("I Manipulate"), greedy TV evangelists (again) ("You Don't Owe Me Nothing"), politicians using religion or avoiding questions of morality in order to get votes ("It's a Personal Thing"), and public schools teaching "values clarification" to children, asking them to determine who should be thrown overboard in an overcrowded lifeboat ("Lifeboat").

 Taylor also recorded a duet with Sheila Walsh, "Not Gonna Fall Away", a tune written and recorded in 1981 by David Edwards.
 This was released as a 12" single titled "Transatlantic Remixes".
 Taylor and Walsh embarked on the Transatlantic Tour which included dates in the United Kingdom and the United States.

 Taylor and Walsh also participated in the recording of "Do Something Now" in 1985, a collaborative effort, similar to "We Are the World", to raise money for Compassion International's famine relief programs in Africa.
 Other artists participating included Amy Grant, Larry Norman, Russ Taff, Randy Stonehill, Mylon LeFevre, Steve Camp, Evie, Phil Keaggy, 2nd Chapter of Acts, Sandi Patty, Bill Gaither and Rick Cua.

 In between performing, recording and touring, Taylor met and married Debbie Butler of Irvine, California.
 They were married by Taylor's father at a private ceremony in Connecticut.
 Mrs. Taylor designed the album cover for a compilation on Sparrow, The Best We Could Find (Plus 3 That Never Escaped) and Myrrh's I Predict 1990, as well as some of Taylor's more colorful stage costumes.

 In 1987, Taylor once again lived up to his controversial reputation with a song called "I Blew Up the Clinic Real Good".
-The song criticizes anyone who claims to be a anti-abortion activist who would blow up abortion clinics or kill doctors.
+The song criticizes anyone who claims to be an anti-abortion activist who would blow up abortion clinics or kill doctors.
 The point of the song was lost on many and resulted in Taylor's album, I Predict 1990, being pulled from the shelves at some Christian record stores.
 Taylor himself would occasionally call those stores to explain the song to them.
 With 1990, Taylor's targets included mainstream universities ("Since I Gave Up Hope I Feel a Lot Better", featuring fiddle work from Papa John Creach of Jefferson Airplane and Hot Tuna).
-Other tracks included "Jim Morrison's Grave", which once again brought Taylor some MTV exposure, and the Flannery O'Connor inspired "Harder to Believe Than Not To".
+Other tracks included "Jim Morrison's Grave", which once again brought Taylor some MTV exposure, and the Flannery O'Connor-inspired "Harder to Believe Than Not To".
 Some stores also pulled the album as they thought the cover looked like a tarot card.

 Taylor's tour for I Predict was his most ambitious to date, bringing him to Australia, Canada, England, Finland, Hong Kong, Japan, New Zealand, Norway, Scotland, Sweden and the Philippines.